madhuakula/kubernetes-goat/guide/src/scenarios/scenario-1.md

 ### Method 1

 After reading the scenario description and application information.
-We have performed some discovery and analysis, then identified that it has `.git` folder exposed with in the application.
+We have performed some discovery and analysis, then identified that it has `.git` folder exposed within the application.

 ![Scenario 1 Git folder found](images/sc-1-2.png)

 * Clone the git repository locally by running the following command.
-Ensure you have setup [git-dumper](https://github.com/arthaud/git-dumper) locally before running the below command
+Ensure you have set up [git-dumper](https://github.com/arthaud/git-dumper) locally before running the below command

 ```bash
 python3 git-dumper.py http://localhost:1230/.git k8s-goat-git